NativeScript/capacitor-docs/index.md

 actionLink: /introduction
 features:
 - title: Explore
-  details: Let's explore how this integration works what's available.
+  details: Let's explore how this integration works and what's available.
   # context:
   #   someHTML: <a href="/introduction">Introduction</a>
 - title: Getting Started